 - The patch may have metal.
 Take off the patch before an MRI.

-- It is common to have diarrhea, loss of appetite, nausea, throwing up, or weight loss with this medicine.
+- It is common to have diarrhea, loss of appetite, nausea, throwing up, or weight loss with Exelon (rivastigmine patch).
 Long-term diarrhea or throwing up may lead to dehydration.
 Call your doctor if any of these side effects are very bad, bother you, or do not go away.
 Call your doctor right away if you have signs of dehydration like dry skin, mouth, or eyes; thirst; fast heartbeat; dizziness; fast breathing; or confusion.

 How is this medicine (Exelon) best taken?

-- Keep taking Exelon as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep using Exelon (rivastigmine patch) as you have been told by your doctor or other health care provider, even if you feel well.

 - Do not use patches that are cut or do not look right.